What we do

 Initially, DARA assists refugee families for 4 to 6 months while they establish themselves with jobs, enroll in school, and become familiar with life in America.
 With the help of Integrated Refugee & Immigrant Services (IRIS), DARA cosponsors these refugee families as they acclimate and acculturate to a new life and country.
-What sets DARA apart from the other IRIS-approved groups in Connecticut is that to date, we are the only unaffiliated group in our state; DARA has no social organization or congregation providing financial backing or support.
+DARA is 100% volunteer-run, with no social organization or congregation providing financial backing or support.
 The goal of cosponsorship is to help each family in the short term as they get used to their new lives, and to also empower them with the tools — both financial and social — to become self-sufficient within half a year.

 How you can help

 DARA has come a long way since its inception in October of 2015.
-Originally a collection of neighbors — strangers to one another before our first meeting — hoping to help those in need, we’ve grown into an official nonprofit organization.
-DARA has successfully resettled two families in our community, and we remain committed to welcoming more families in the future.
+Originally a collection of neighbors — strangers to one another before our first meeting — hoping to help those in need, we became an official nonprofit organization in 2016.
+DARA has successfully resettled three families in our community, and we will be welcoming more families in the future.

-DARA's members are all volunteers, and our teams for Acculturation, Education, and Employment, to name just a few, are working constantly to ensure that the families we resettle are contributing members of our community and America.
+DARA's members are all volunteers, and our teams work constantly to ensure that the families we resettle become full and contributing members of our community.